EvSecDev/SCMP/README.md

 ## Capabilities Overview

-### What it **can** do: Remote Host Actions
+### What it can do:

+- Deployments
+  - Deploy changed configurations automatically via git post-commit hook or manually via specifying a commit hash
-- Create new files
+  - Deploy all (or a subset of) tracked files
-- Create new directories
-- Modify existing files content
-- Modify owner and group of files or directories
-- Modify permissions of files or directories
+  - Deploy individual/lists of files to individual/lists of hosts
-- Removing 'managed' files
-- Removing empty 'managed' directories
+  - Deployment test run using single host (use `--max-conns 1 -r HOST`)
   - Run a linear series of commands to enable/reload/start services associated with files

-### What it **can't** do: Remote Host Actions

-- Removing files or directories not previously in repository
-- Manage binary files (executables or shared objects)
-- Deploy without existing commandlets on remote system (ls, rm, mv, ect.)

-### What it **can** do: Local Actions

-- Deploy automatically via git post-commit hook
-- Deploy manually via specifying commit hash
-- Easy recovery from partial deployment failures
+  - Easy retry of deployment failures with a single argument
-- Deployment test run using single host (use `--max-conns 1 -r HOST`)
-- One-time manual deployment to specific hosts and/or specific files
   - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
-- Deploy all (or a subset of) relevant files (even unchanged) to a newly created remote host
-- Use file input to any of the host/file arguments using a file URI scheme (like `file:///absolute/path/file`, `file://relative/path/file`)
+- File/Directory Management
+  - Create/modify files/file content and directories
+  - Modify permissions, owner, and group of files and directories
+  - Removing 'managed' files and directories
+  - Group files together to apply to multiple hosts
+  - Options to ignore specific directories in the repository
+- Host Management
+  - Use standard SSH client config to management endpoints
+  - Ability to mark individual hosts as offline to prevent deployments to that host
-- Group hosts together to allow single universal configuration files to deploy to all or a subset of remote hosts
+  - Apply file groups to distribute single file version to all or a subset of all hosts
-- Concurrent SSH Connections to handle a large number of remote hosts (and option to limit/disable concurrency)
+- SSH
+  - Password-based login
-- Key-based SSH authentication (by file or ssh-agent, per host or all hosts)
+  - Key-based authentication (by file or ssh-agent, per host or all hosts)
+  - Concurrent connections (and option to limit/disable concurrency)
   - Password-based Sudo command escalation (and non-sudo actions via explicit argument)
+  - Encrypted credential caching for login/sudo passwords
+- Controller Functionality
   - Create new repositories
   - Collect configurations from existing systems to bootstrap the local repository
+  - Use file input to any of the host/file arguments using a file URI scheme (like `file:///absolute/path/file`, `file://relative/path/file`)

-### What it **can't** do: Local Actions
+### What it can NOT do:

+- File/Directory Management
+  - Handle some special files (device, pipes, sockets, ect.)
+  - Removing files or directories not previously in repository
+  - Manage binary files (executables or shared objects)
-- SSH Password logins
+- SSH
-- SSH 2FA (TOTP) logins
+  - 2FA (TOTP) logins
-- Use SSH Control Sockets
+  - Use Control Sockets
   - Use any form of client forwarding (tunnels, x11, agents)

-- Handle some special files (device, pipes, sockets, ect.)
+### Dependencies:

+- Remote Host Requirements:
+  - OpenSSH Server
+  - Commands: `ls, rm, mv, cp, ln, rmdir, mkdir, chown, chmod, sha256sum`
+- Local Host Requirements:
+  - Unix file paths

 ### Controller Help Menu